-- All participants must have a signed Physical and Student-Athlete Contract on file in the Athletic Office in order to participate in interscholastic sports programs. - Athletes must meet Palmyra and NJSIAA eligibility requirements (found in Student-athlete and NJSIAA Handbooks) and must have a good citizen status at Palmyra High School.
-Athletes must abide by all school policies, which are located in Student Handbook. - All injuries are to be reported immediately to your Coach and to our Athletic Trainer for proper examination and if needed, a referral to appropriate medical personnel or services. - Students are to be in school by 10:30 a.m. if they wish to participate in a scheduled practice or game on that day.
-Any exception must by approved by the Athletic Director or building Principal.
+- ➤ All participants must have a signed Physical and Student Athlete Contract on file in the Athletic office in order to participate in interscholastic sports programs. - ➤ Athletes must meet Palmyra and NJSIAA eligibility requirements (found in Student-Athlete and NJSIAA Handbooks) and must have a good citizen status at Palmyra High School.
+Athletes must abide by all school policies, which are located in the PHS Student Handbook. - ➤ All injuries are to be reported immediately to your Coach and to our Athletic Trainer for proper examination and if needed, a referral to appropriate medical personnel or services. - Students are to be in school by 10:30am if they wish to participate in a scheduled practice or game on that day.
+Any exception MUST be approved by the Athletic Director or building Principal.